 In order to give you the best price possible, this self-drive package is fixed and cannot be changed or altered.
 The package has been optimized for the best experience.

 If 4 persons - May vary depending on group size, season and availability.

 See the best of Iceland on this exhilarating Ring Road and Westfjords tour!
-Start your road trip around Iceland at Keflavik Airport, where your rental car awaits.
+Start your road trip around Iceland at Keflavik Airport or BSÍ Bus Terminal, where your rental car awaits.
 First, hit the highlights of the Golden Circle.
 Then head to the South Coast, graced with glaciers, waterfalls, and black sand beaches.
 Next, discover the jagged East Fjords and Iceland’s otherworldly North Coast.

 Then put distance between you and the rest of the world by exploring the Westfjords, the oldest and most remote area of Iceland.
 After five days in the Westfjords, reach the equally spectacular Snaefellsnes Peninsula.
 On the final day of your tour, explore the dreamy Reykjanes Peninsula.

 Along the way, add optional activities like glacier hiking, whale watching, and soaking in the world-famous Blue Lagoon.

 On this Iceland self-drive tour, disconnect from worldly worries and enjoy Iceland’s jaw-dropping landscapes!

 Day 1 - Arrival & The Golden Circle